wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-salamander.md

 **Elemental (Fire)**
 - resists damage, immune to fire
 - recover 2 HP per round when in flames
-- loses 1 HP per round when out of flames
+- loses 1 HP per round without fuel
 - contact with it causes 1 fire damage/round
 - has the same properties as fire